 Cloud Endpoints Frameworks supports multiple authentication methods that are suited to different applications and use cases.
 Endpoints Frameworks uses the authentication method that you have specified in your annotation to validate incoming requests before passing them to your API backend.
 This document provides an overview and sample use cases for each supported authentication method.

-An API key is a simple encrypted string that identifies a Google Cloud Platform (GCP) project for quota, billing, and monitoring purposes.
-A developer generates an API key in a project in the Google Cloud Platform Console and embeds that key in every call to your API as a query parameter.
+An API key is a simple encrypted string that identifies a Google Cloud project for quota, billing, and monitoring purposes.
+A developer generates an API key in a project in the Google Cloud Console and embeds that key in every call to your API as a query parameter.

-If you specify an API key requirement in your annotation, Endpoints Frameworks uses the API key to look up the GCP project that the API key is associated with.
-Endpoints Frameworks rejects requests unless the API key was generated in your GCP project or within other GCP projects in which your API has been enabled.
+If you specify an API key requirement in your annotation, Endpoints Frameworks uses the API key to look up the Google Cloud project that the API key is associated with.
+Endpoints Frameworks rejects requests unless the API key was generated in your Google Cloud project or within other Google Cloud projects in which your API has been enabled.
 For more information, see Restricting API access with API keys

 Unlike credentials that use short-lived tokens or signed requests and are sent in the request header, clients send an API key as a query parameter.
 Even though query parameters get encrypted in HTTPS, API keys aren't secure.
 For example, some servers might store the entire URL of each request in clear text in a server log.
 For security reasons, don't use API keys by themselves when API calls contain user data.
 You can use API keys in addition to one of the following authentication methods.

 For best practices on securing and adding restrictions to API keys, see Using API keys.
 Although "Using API keys" is targeted for clients using Google APIs, the best practices are applicable to APIs that you create using Endpoints Frameworks.

-If you want to use Endpoints features such as quotas, each request must pass in an API key so that Endpoints can identify the GCP project that the client application is associated with.
+If you want to use Endpoints features such as quotas, each request must pass in an API key so that Endpoints can identify the Google Cloud project that the client application is associated with.